How to Watch TV Shows and Movies Through the Internet

 - Read more or purchase on Google

-If you have the Xbox One or the Playstation, you are in luck!
-Both consoles can function as your streaming media player.
+If you have the Xbox One you are in luck!
+This console can function as your streaming media player.

 Your Smart TV

 If you have a Smart TV, do you still need a streaming media player?
 The answer is no. However, you may still want to purchase one to broaden your options because Smart TVs tend to struggle keeping up with the demands of streaming services.